lbl-srg/obc/specification/source/cdl.rst

 ]

-As the ordering of different annotations within the ``annotation`` keyword do not matter in Modelica, the semantic data extraction software tool will first attempt to extract the ``metadataLanguageDefinition`` from the class definition annotation before extracting any semantic information included under ``metadataLanguage``.
+As the ordering of different annotations within the ``annotation`` keyword does not matter, the semantic data extraction software tool shall first attempt to extract the ``metadataLanguageDefinition`` from the class definition annotation before extracting any semantic information included under ``metadataLanguage``.
+*fixme: what if the attempt failed?*

-If a class is inherting one or more classes using the ``extends`` keyword (does not impact CDL classes as CDL does not supports inheritance), all the semantic information in the classes being inherited, including the ``metadataLanguageDefinition`` for the different ``metadataLanguage``
+If a class inherits one or more classes using the ``extends`` keyword (does not impact CDL classes as CDL does not supports inheritance), all the semantic information in the classes being inherited, including the ``metadataLanguageDefinition`` for the different ``metadataLanguage``
-(``"<metadataLanguageName> [version] [format]"``) will also be inherited and retreived by the semantic data extraction software tool.
+(``"<metadataLanguageName> [version] [format]"``) shall be inherited.
-However, if a class being inherited and the class inheriting it contains different ``metadataLanguageDefinition`` due to differences in any of ``<metadataLanguageName>`` or the optional ``[version]`` or ``[format]`` parts of the syntax, they will be treated as different metadata langauges.
-The differences in the optional ``[description or URL]`` does not mattter.
+However, if a class being inherited and the class inheriting it contains different ``metadataLanguageDefinition`` due to differences in any of ``<metadataLanguageName>`` or the optional ``[version]`` or ``[format]`` parts of the syntax, they shall be treated as different metadata languages.
+Differences in the optional ``[description or URL]`` shall be ignored.
-If both classes contain the same ``metadataLanguageDefinition`` (ignoring ``[description or URL]``), no error will be generated due to repition.
+If both classes contain the same ``metadataLanguageDefinition`` (ignoring ``[description or URL]``), no error shall be generated due to repetition.
-However, if an inherited ``replaceable`` instance has been replaced using the ``redeclare`` keyword, the semantic information of the instance that replaced the original instance will be retrieved.
+However, if an inherited ``replaceable`` instance has been replaced using the ``redeclare`` keyword, the semantic information of the instance that replaced the original instance shall be used, and the one of the replaced class shall be ignored.
 If there is no semantic information in the redeclared instance annotation, any semantic information of the constraining clause
-(using the ``constrainedby`` keyword in Modelica) of the original ``replaceable`` instance will be retrieved.
+(using the ``constrainedby`` Modelica keyword) of the original ``replaceable`` instance will be retrieved.
+*fixme: Suggest to delete the next sentence as if there is no information anywhere, it can't be retrieved:*
 If there is no semantic information in the constraining clause and the redeclared instance, there will be no semantic information retrieved for that instance.
-Any semantic annotations attached to the original ``replaceable`` instance will be removed if it has been redeclared irrespective of the presence or absence of semantic information in the constraining clause or the redeclared instance.
+Any semantic annotations specified in the original ``replaceable`` instance shall be removed if it has been redeclared irrespective of the presence or absence of semantic information in the constraining clause or the redeclared instance.

-As is the case with Modelica classes, semantic information in the higher level instance declarations or package definition takes precedence over the information in the lower-level declarations or class definitions or package definitions.
-Hence, if the annotation of an instance in a class contains any semantic information in a particular ``metadataLanguage`` ("<metadataLanguageName> [version] [format]"), it will overwrite any semantic information present in the class definition of that particular instance in that particular ``metadataLanguage``.
+As is the case with Modelica classes, semantic information in the higher level class and instance declarations shall take precedence over the information in the lower-level declarations.
+Hence, if the annotation of an instance in a class contains any semantic information *fixme: this line can be deleted, or what is meant by 'in particular'.
+Are there other cases for which overwriting it does not apply?* in a particular ``metadataLanguage`` ("<metadataLanguageName> [version] [format]"), it will overwrite any semantic information present in the class definition of that particular instance in that particular ``metadataLanguage``.
-However, if that instance does not any semantic information in the annotation of the instance declaration, any semantic information in the instance's class definition annotation will be extracted for the particular ``metadataLanguage``.
+However, if that instance does not contain any semantic information in the annotation of the instance declaration, any semantic information in the instance's class definition annotation shall be extracted for the ``metadataLanguage`` being exported.
+*fixme: Not sure what the next 3 lines add.
+Also, it is not relevant whether it is retrieved, it is relevant whether it is exported.*
-If there are other instances defined in the instance's class definition, their ``metadata`` will also be retrieved if it is in the same ``metadataLanguage``, unless explicity overwritten.
+If there are other instances defined in the instance's class definition, their ``metadata`` will also be retrieved if it is in the same ``metadataLanguage``, unless explicitly overwritten.
+*fixme: Isn't this stated above?
+As __CDL is a subset of __Buildings, maybe it is clearer to explain the rules for __CDL and __Buildings, and then add the special rules that only apply for __Buildings because of the extend and replaceable.
+Otherwise, a reader needs to understand the __Buildings first to see how the subset of __CDL works.*
 If it has been overwritten, the overwritten ``metadata`` will be extracted.

-Additionally, if there already exists a metadata model for a particular class, it can also be referred to in the class definition annotation using the ``url=<path>`` syntax within the ``metadata``, where ``<path>`` could be either a URL for a model accessible over the network or a model present in the local machine.
+Additionally, if there already exists a metadata model for a particular class, it can also be referred to in the class definition annotation using the ``url=<path>`` syntax within the ``metadata``, where ``<path>`` shall be either a URL for a model accessible over the network or a model present in the local machine.
 If the metadata model is present in a local machine as separate file, use the ``file:///<path/to/file`` syntax (as shown below).
+*fixme: Next statement is confusing: Don't start with what it should _not_ do.
+Describe instead what it shall do.*
 If the ``url=`` is not included in the ``metadata``, the semantic data extraction software tool will not retrieve the sematic model from ``<path>`` and instead, it will consider ``<path>`` to be the ``metadata`` for the class in the specified ``[format]``.